Ojisola/Machine-Learning_Matlab/README.md

 Machine-Learning
 ================

-Notes and assignments from Stanford MLclass https://class.coursera.org/ml-007
+This is the bug-free version of programming assignments from Stanford MLclass https://class.coursera.org/ml-007.
+Notes about this class will be comming soon on my github.io.